nixworks/public/news/2009/11/12/README.md

 ##### Glasgow North East by-election
 ### [ In the Glasgow North East by-election, voters pick Labour candidate Willie Bain as the replacement for former Speaker of the British House of Commons Michael Martin. ](/news/2009/11/12/in-the-glasgow-north-east-by-election-voters-pick-labour-candidate-willie-bain-as-the-replacement-for-former-speaker-of-the-british-house.md)
-_Context: Glasgow North East by-election, Speaker of the British House of Commons, Willie Bain, Michael Martin, Scottish Labour Party_
+_Context: Scottish Labour Party, Willie Bain, Speaker of the British House of Commons, Michael Martin, Glasgow North East by-election_

 ##### Russia
 ### [ Russian President Dmitry Medvedev calls for an overhaul of the Russian economy and democratic modernisation in an annual state of nation address. ](/news/2009/11/12/russian-president-dmitry-medvedev-calls-for-an-overhaul-of-the-russian-economy-and-democratic-modernisation-in-an-annual-state-of-nation-ad.md)
-_Context: Russian President, Dmitry Medvedev, Russia, Russian economy_
+_Context: Russia, Russian President, Russian economy, Dmitry Medvedev_

 ##### Sri Lanka
 ### [ The head of the Sri Lankan armed forces Sarath Fonseka resigns over reports he is suspected to contest the next presidential election. ](/news/2009/11/12/the-head-of-the-sri-lankan-armed-forces-sarath-fonseka-resigns-over-reports-he-is-suspected-to-contest-the-next-presidential-election.md)